DurandSacha/Flask-VueJS-Docker-Demo/README.md

 flask is used for API branching, while vue.js is useful for separate front-end.

-# How to use postres database ?
+# How to use postgres SQL database ?

 initialize database :